Public speaking anxiety

 - Action.
 Growth happens when you act despite the fear.
 Identify another time in your life when you conquered a fear.
 How can that experience help you now?

 Speaking to a group, no matter what size, was painful.
-As I went through this process each week during Toastmasters, I dug deeper to understand why my fear existed.
+As I went through this process each week during Toastmasters, I dug deep to uncover the root of my fear.

 Why was it in my head?
 I realized it wasn’t always there.
 My public speaking anxiety stemmed from a fear of judgment.